 While these benchmarks are impressive, the real potential for Versal lies in accelerating an entire application, not just the inference portion.
 A common example here would be in accelerating 5G applications that also require inference processing, such as wireless 5G BeamForming and CloudRAN.
 In addition, the reconfigurability of the FPGA part of the Versal has significant value in a fast-changing world like AI, where new network algorithms are constantly being invented.

-Xilinx has been touting ACAP as a “new category” since Mr. Peng became CEO earlier this year.
+ConclusionsXilinx has been touting ACAP as a “new category” since Mr. Peng became CEO earlier this year.
 I was initially skeptical, thinking this was just a natural evolution of the earlier Xilinx Acceleration and ReVision Stacks effort.
 Now that I more fully comprehend the vision and potential use cases for Versal, I believe that this approach has tremendous potential—not only as a compute acceleration platform for cloud and edge applications, but also for storage, networking, and security acceleration.
 In a couple years, we may well look back at this announcement as a pivotal moment that transformed Xilinx from an FPGA company into a provider of innovative domain-specific acceleration platforms, across a wide range of industries and applications.